[Rev. 6/2/2018 2:29:38 PM--2017]

 NRS 35.250 Actions in quo warranto take precedence.

-NRS 35.260 Procedure in Supreme Court same as in district court; determination of issue of fact to be tried by jury in district court.
+NRS 35.260 Procedure in appellate court same as in district court; determination of issue of fact to be tried by jury in district court.

 NRS 35.270 Appeal does not stay judgment of ouster.